Elaine massacre: Press coverage

-A dispatch from Helena, Arkansas to The New York Times, datelined October 1, said: "Returning members of the posse brought numerous stories and rumors, through all of which ran the belief that the rioting was due to propaganda distributed among the negroes by white men."
+A dispatch from Helena, Arkansas, to The New York Times, datelined October 1, said: "Returning members of the posse brought numerous stories and rumors, through all of which ran the belief that the rioting was due to propaganda distributed among the Negroes by white men."

 The next day's report added:

-Additional evidence has been obtained of the activities of propagandists among the negroes, and it is thought that a plot existed for a general uprising against the whites."
-A white man had been arrested and was "alleged to have been preaching social equality among the negroes".
-Part of the headline was: "Trouble Traced to Socialist Agitators."

-A few days later a Western Newspaper Union dispatch was captioned, "Captive Negro Insurrectionists."
+A few days later a Western Newspaper Union dispatch was captioned, "Captive Negro Insurrectionists".

 Arkansas Governor Charles Hillman Brough appointed a Committee of Seven to investigate.
-The group was composed of prominent local white businessmen.
-Without talking to any of the black farmers, they concluded that the Progressive Farmers and Household Union of America was a socialist enterprise and "established for the purpose of banding negroes together for the killing of white people".
+The group was composed of prominent local White businessmen.
+Without talking to any of the Black farmers, they concluded that the Progressive Farmers and Household Union of America was a socialist enterprise and "established for the purpose of banding Negroes together for the killing of White people".
 This version of events has persisted in many histories of the riot.